Powerlearnproject/se-day1-assignment-Mabella29/README.md

 Concise Length: The word limit (300 words) ensures the response is focused and to the point.

-Actionable: The writer knows exactly what to research and deliver, saving time and effort.
+Actionable: The writer knows exactly what to research and deliver, saving time and effort